A View On Cities > Hong Kong > Hong Kong Attractions > Star Ferry

 Today’s Star Ferry Company

-In the more than 100 years since its beginning, the Star Ferry Company has gone from a few single-deck coal-powered ferries Star Ferryto a wonderful fleet of 12 diesel-electric vessels, some that hold up to 750 passengers.
+In the more than one hundred years since its beginning, the Star Ferry Company has gone from a few single-deck coal-powered ferries to a wonderful fleet of twelve diesel-electric vessels, some that hold up to 750 passengers.
 All have air-conditioned upper deck cabins where passengers can ride in comfort, despite the weather.

-The ferry service offers 4 routes: Hung Hom to Central, Hung Hom to Wanchai, Wanchai to Tsim Sha Tsui, and Central to Tsim Sha Tsui.
+The ferry service offers routes from Wanchai to Tsim Sha Tsui and from Central to Tsim Sha Tsui.
 The ferries depart frequently – usually less than 20 minutes apart and as close together as every 8 minutes.
-The fares are quite affordable and a ride on these historic ferries is a must-do for Hong Kong visitors.
+The fares are quite affordable, and a ride on these historic ferries is a must-do for Hong Kong visitors.